In this Article

-There are 3 types of rows: default, empty, and saved.
-These types appear in a dropdown at the top of the Rows tab of the template editor.
+There are 3 types of rows: Default, Empty, and Saved.
+These appear in a dropdown at the top of the Rows tab of the template editor.

 Empty rows are different configurations of columns that don’t have any elements included.
 Drag and drop the row into your template, then use the elements from the Content tab to build out the row.

-Saved Rows are rows that you have created and saved to the library for future use, including all your content and customizations.
+Saved rows are ones that you have created and saved to the library for future use, including all your content and customizations.
 We’ll discuss how to save rows later in this article.

 Whichever type of row you start with, after you drag and drop it into place in your template, you can customize it with the Row Properties menu.
-Click on the row in question (being careful not to choose an element or a column instead) to pull up the properties menu.
+Click on the row in question to pull up the properties menu.